nickperry/puppet-ossec/README.md

 an [outstanding issue](https://github.com/nzin/puppet-ossec/issues/3) on `nzin/puppet-ossec` to
 package it for the Forge.
 If this is implemented then I will tear down this fork.

+## Todo

+ * Tidy up formatting in this file
+ * Debian/Ubuntu support to use AlienVault repo rather than locally-packaged .debs

 ## Release Notes